Holic75/KingmakerFavoredClass/README.md

  - +1 to dodge bonus against favored enemies/4 levels for halfling rangers,
  - +1 to dodge bonus against studied targets/4 levels for halfling and fetchling slayers,
  - +1 to attack bonus against one favored enemy/4 levels for hobgoblin rangers,
- - +1 cruelty/greed/4 levels for drow antipaladins.
+ - +1 cruelty/greed/4 levels for drow antipaladins,
+ - +1 mental focus point/2 levels for elf and halfling occultists.

 Alternate Racial Traits:
 - Half-elf: ancestral arms,